Chris Glein Game Design and Life

 SUMMARY

-Your goal is to populate the world with your brood of dragons.
-You will do this by exploring the world, hatching eggs, gathering your hatchling’s favorite foods to help them grow, and finally finding them a lair to call their own.
+Your goal is to raise dragons to controlling large territories.
+You will do this by exploring the world, hatching eggs, gathering your hatchling’s favorite foods to help them grow, and finally helping them stake out a lair.

 COMPONENTS